maxtmng/maxtmng.github.io/_pages/about.md

 I am also a chartered civil engineer in the United Kingdom with experience in large-scale project management.

-I joined Uber in San Francisco in 2024, pushing forward the fleet management and service planning of autonomous vehicles.
+I joined Uber Autonomous Mobility & Delivery in San Francisco in 2024, pushing forward optimization and service planning of shared autonomous vehicles.